Official state car

-An official state car is a vehicle used by a government to transport its head of state or head of government in an official capacity, which may also be used occasionally to transport other members of the government or visiting dignitaries from other countries.
+An official state car is an automobile used by a government to transport its head of state or head of government in an official capacity, which may also be used occasionally to transport other members of the government or visiting dignitaries from other countries.
 A few countries bring their own official state car for state visits to other countries, for instance, the United States, Russia, the United Kingdom, South Korea, Germany and Japan.
 It also may serve as an automotive symbol of the head of state and their country.
 An official state car must have adequate security, capability and stateliness for its duty.
-A limousine, F-segment, luxury car or executive car is usually selected.
+A limousine or other high-end vehicle is usually selected.

 Due to the high security risk of the passengers, these vehicles are often heavily secured and protected.
 Vehicles may be armored by the manufacturer or an after-market specialist.
-(In this article the term "armored car" invariably means a reinforced civilian vehicle, not the military vehicle).
+In this article the term "armored car" invariably means a reinforced civilian vehicle, not a military vehicle.
 When carrying an important passenger, state vehicles may be surrounded by a motorcade consisting of police or military personnel.
-The vehicle's driver might also be from the law enforcement or military pool; the driver of the United States Presidential State Car is an experienced agent from the Secret Service, the British prime minister is driven by a Specialist Protection officer from the Metropolitan Police Service, and the Canadian prime minister is driven by a Protective Services officer from the RCMP.
+The vehicle's driver might also be from the law enforcement or military pool.
+The driver of the United States presidential state car is an experienced agent from the Secret Service, the British prime minister is driven by a Specialist Protection officer from the Metropolitan Police Service, and the Canadian prime minister is driven by a Protective Services officer from the RCMP.

 In some cases state cars may bear standard number plates; in others special or no plates are used.